sebastian-zieba/PACMAN/docs/source/pcf.rst

 sig_cut: Specifies the outlier threshold for the optimal extraction.
 Outliers greater than ``sig_cut`` are masked.

+If you have a lot of nans in your light curve you might want to increase the sig_cut value.

 smooth: Number of pixels used for median-smoothing to create the spatial profile.